wesv/MPMS/README.md

 Essentially Multiplayer Minesweeper (MP MS)

 Here's a list of things I plan on implementing:
-* A Fully fledged Minesweeeper game using a console UI
 * The same game with a [Processing UI](https://processing.org/)
 * A Server-Client model for running a single-player game
 * Modifications to the above model to allow for multiple people play the same game